kimsh02/awns-rpi5/README.md

 1. Run `./install-docker.sh`.
 This will install docker as this is a docker project.

 1. Run `./install-gpsd.sh`.
-This will install the GPS drivers (Optional: Test connection to the GPS dongle with `cgps`).
+This will install and setup the GPS drivers (Optional: Test connection to the GPS dongle with `cgps`).